Methamphetamine

 Los Angeles County

-In the past decade, the rate of drug overdose deaths in the US involving stimulants such as methamphetamine increased over 10-fold.
 This dashboard serves to track patterns in methamphetamine use and its consequences, including availability, prevalence of use, driving under the influence, poisoning, healthcare utilization, deaths, and methamphetamine use disorder treatment in Los Angeles County.
 The information presented here can be used to inform data-driven planning of and to evaluate prevention and treatment services.

 Click on a tile below to explore the Los Angeles County data in more depth: